oktadev/okta-blog/_source/_posts/2021-12-03-angular-dynamic-components.md

 Businesses have unique and complex needs.
 In addition to the user or organization-specific data to show, there might be a need to display different views and content conditionally.
 The conditions might include the user's role or which department they belong to.
 The information about a user might be part of the authenticated user's [ID token as a profile claim](/blog/2017/07/25/oidc-primer-part-1).

 In [Angular](https://angular.io), you can show different components or even parts of templates conditionally using built-in directives such as `*ngIf`.
-But as the number of conditions to evaluate or the differences in the view changes, managing the correct view to display becomes difficult.
+But as the number of conditions to evaluate or the differences in the view change, managing the correct view to display becomes difficult.
 These types of scenarios are where [dynamic components](https://angular.io/guide/dynamic-component-loader) are helpful.
 Angular has the mechanics to load components at runtime so you can dynamically display content.

- After following the instructions in the post, you'll have an Angular app using Material controls that displays unique content based on an authenticated user's claim value.
+ After following the instructions in this post, you'll have an Angular app using Material controls that displays unique content based on an authenticated user's claim value.

 The main flow for the application is after initially launching a welcome page; you'll log in using Okta from a button in the toolbar and redirect to the guarded content.
 The toolbar now displays your name, and you'll see a rotation of dynamically created components based on a user claim from your ID token.